cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 ## Second Practice

-This second practice is similar to the first but we're also going to bring attention to our senses.
+This second practice is similar to the first with a little more direction.

 Allocate an hour but it will probably take less than that.

 - Meditation
-  - Lie on the floor with your eyes closed.
+  - Lie on the ground with your eyes closed.
   - Let your body settle for about a minute or so.
-  - Gently start to notice your breath.
-Notice how air enters and leaves your body.
-Notice how your diaphragm expands and collapses and what that feels like.
-Can you feel your breath affect any other parts of your body?
+  - Gently bring attention to your breath.
+You might notice your diaphragm expanding and contracting or the sensation of breathing in your mouth.
+Do you notice your breath anywhere else in your body?
-  - It's important to do this with patience and acceptance.
-If you find it difficult to notice your breath or your body then practice being patient and accept that.
+  - If you don't notice much, that's perfectly fine and is part of practice.
+Practice patience and acceptance with whatever you're feeling or not feeling.
 Continue to breathe.
-  - If you find yourself thinking about something else then, when you're ready, gently bring your attention back to your breath.
-This is part of the practice and certainly not a problem.
+  - If you find yourself thinking about something else, that's fine too and, again, is part of practice.
+When you're ready, gently bring attention back to your breath.
-  - As you lie on the floor, notice what the ground feels like underneath you.
-Is there more pressure in some parts more than others?
-Have any sensations changed since you've been lying down?
-Slowly explore the sensations in your body.
+  - Bring attention to what the ground feels like underneath your body.
+You might different sensations in different parts of your body or more pressure in some parts more than others.
+Gently explore the sensations in your body, they might change as you lie down longer.
+Allow your body to relax against the ground if it wants to.
   - Again, gently bring attention back to your breath at any time.
-  - Allow your body to relax against the floor if it wants to.
-  - Stay lying down for slightly longer than what feels comfortable.
+  - Practice for slightly longer than what feels comfortable.
 - Yoga
   - Do the same exercises as the first practice.
   - Explore the sensations in your body as you stretch.
-Do they change as you stretch?
-  - Go slow, especially the transitions between positions.
+  - Go slow, especially for transitions between positions.
   - Gently bring attention back to your breath at any time.
 - Walking
-  - Explore the weather, the trees, your surroundings or how your muscles feel during your walk.
+  - Explore your surroundings as you walk.
+You might notice the weather or the plants or animals around you.
+  - Explore the sensations of walking in your body.
+You might notice sensations in some parts more than others and might change as you walk for longer,
-  - Periodically bring your attention back to your breath.
+  - Periodically bring attention back to your breath.

-Throughout each exercise we're bringing attention to our senses but doing so with patience and acceptance, slowly and gently.
+Throughout each exercise we're bringing attention to our senses and surroundings but doing so with patience and acceptance, slowly and gently.
 We also periodically bring attention back to our breath.

-Again, there's no right or wrong way to do it; just practice.
+Again, there's no right or wrong way to do it, it's all about practice.

 I strongly recommend trying this second practice before reading further.